Linaro/Connect/_pages/homepage.md

                   at Linaro Connect Bangkok 2019
           title: About Linaro Connect
           text: >
             Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
-The next Connect will be held in Budapest, Hungary March 23-27, 2020.
-Registration is now open!
           buttons:
             - title: Learn More
               url: /about/